buildingSMART/IFC4.x-IF/tests/STN01/README.md

 1. Check if the signals are facing opposite direction.
 2. Check if the signals are placed on the correct side of the railway.
 3. (RI-15) The start station of the alignment is *-153.1 m*
-5. (RI-16) Check that the distance between one reference marker and the next one is 50 m, except for the first one
+4. (RI-16) Check that the distance between one reference marker and the next one is 50 m, except for the first one

+#### Signals are facing opposite direction

 <p align="center">
     <img src="./Dataset/Signals_on_alignment.svg" height="500"/>